 Another study from 2017 found that artemisinin and its derivatives may also be good alternatives for combating protozoal infections.

 As well as constituting a barrier against a large number of parasites, artemisinin has also shown an impressive ability to fight bacterial infections.

 Let’s take the example of a well-known bacterial infection: Lyme disease, also known as Lyme borreliosis.
 Transmitted by a bite from a contaminated tick, Lyme disease can cause pain and fever as well as neurological, respiratory and eye problems.
-A 2016 study showed that eleven anti-malarials, such as artemisinin, were effective at combating the round body form of Lyme disease, which are a type of persister bacteria that may be resistant to antibiotics, like amoxicillin.
+A 2016 study showed that eleven anti-malarials, such as artemisinin, were effective at combating the round body form of Lyme disease, which is a type of persister bacteria that may be resistant to antibiotics.

 A study by Professor Yesha Patel and his team highlighted the fact that this active substance was also able to combat another well-known bacterial infection: tuberculosis.
 Tested in in vitro culture, artemisinin was shown to act synergistically against the bacilli Mycobacterium bovis and Mycobacterium tuberculosis H37Ra.
 In the study, artemisinin helped cause the membranes of attacking bacteria to disintegrate, significantly reducing their numbers.

 This active principle has been shown to be effective at fighting viruses.
 In a study from November 2018, the German researcher Thomas Effert observed there was good in vitro and in vivo evidence of the positive effects of artemisinin and its derivatives against certain DNA viruses, namely: